bioinfodlsu/rice-pilaf/CONTRIBUTING.md

 ## Contact

-If you have issues, concerns, or questions, please contact Anish Shrestha (anish.shrestha --atmark-- dlsu.edu.ph).
+If you have issues, concerns, suggestions, or questions, please contact Anish Shrestha (anish.shrestha --atmark-- dlsu.edu.ph).